linanqiu/politics-econ-defense/README.md

 For an example of some (very) cursory analysis of the data and some simple (and surprisingly enlightening) conclusions, read `Exploratory Analysis.ipynb`.

+The format of the documentation and the analysis are IPython Notebooks.
+These are little web pages which run code, show their results, and store these results in a nice presentable and most importantly **replicable** format.
+I ran these code using Python 3 with the following packages installed:

+- `matplotlib`
+- `pandas`
+- `pandas_datareader`
+- `statsmodels`

+You can `pip install <package>` these packages to use them.

 ---

 ```python